WaveBeans/wavebeans/docs/user/ops/monitoring.md

    export EXTRA_CLASSPATH_AFTER="<WAVEBEANS_HOME>/extra/prometheus/*"
    ```

-   * Start facilitator, you should the `Started server on 2440` message.
+   * Start facilitator, you should see the `Started server on 2440` message.
 You may find logs under `logs/` folder in the current directory.

    ```bash
    wavebeans-faciliator config.conf